microsoft/FluidFramework/docs/tutorials/visual-component.md

 );
 export const fluidExport = ClickerInstantiationFactory;
 ```
 These two lines in combination allow the Clicker component to be consumed as a Fluid component.
-While the first two parameters that `PrimedComponentFactory` takes in simply define `Clicker`'s name and pass the class itself, the third parameter is important to keep in mind for later as it will list the Fluid DDS' that `Clicker` utilizes.
+While the first two parameters that `PrimedComponentFactory` takes in simply define `Clicker`'s name and pass the class itself, the third parameter is important to keep in mind for later as it will list the Fluid DDS' (Distributed Data Structures) that `Clicker` utilizes.

 Finally, the last line consisting of an exported `fluidExport` variable is what Fluid containers look for in order to instantiate this component using the factory it provides.